How to Fix Vizio TV Remote not Working: Step-by-Step

 - Again, the LED should flash twice.
 This means that the memory has been cleared and any firmware issues should be resolved.

 - Switch it back to the TV using the button at the bottom of the remote and see if it works.

+We have come to the end of this guide on the Vizio TV remote sensor is not working issue.
 If the problem persists, the problem might be related to the IR sensor.
 The only solution here is to replace it altogether or to change the sensor.

 In the same vein, if the Vizio smartcast is not working, check our detailed guide to fix it quickly.

 If our solutions worked for you or if you have any other ideas, leave us a note in the comments below.

 Still having issues?
 Fix them with this tool:

 If the advices above haven't solved your issue, your PC may experience deeper Windows problems.
 We recommend downloading this PC Repair tool (rated Great on TrustPilot.com) to easily address them.
 After installation, simply click the Start Scan button and then press on Repair All.